0xdroidan/0xdroidan.github.io/_posts/fundamentals/2024-12-23-Taking-the-First-Steps-in-Airdrop-Hunting.md

 title: "Taking the First Steps in Airdrop Hunting"
 date: 2017-04-09 03:21:08 +0530
 categories: ["Airdrop-Basics"]
-tags: [ basics, introduction] # Tag names should always be lowercase
+tags: [basics, introduction] # Tag names should always be lowercase
 pin: true
---
+---

 Welcome to Part 2 of our guide on blockchain airdrop hunting!
 Now that you understand the essential concepts from Part 1, let's dive into the practical steps to start your journey.

 ## Choosing Your First Blockchain